 This account absorbs the differences that would otherwise arise on the General Fund balance from accruing for leave earned but not taken.
 Statutory arrangements require that the impact on the general Fund Balance is neutralised by transfers to or from the account.
+During 2024/25 sixty eight members of staff transferred back to the Council from Publica Group (Support) Limited.

-2023/24 £000 2022/23 £000
+2024/25 £000 2023/24 £000

-Balance at 1st April (7) (6)
+Balance at 1 st April (8) (7)

-Settlement or cancellation of accrual made at the end of the preceding year 7 6
+Settlement or cancellation of accrual made at the end of the preceding year 8 7

-Amounts accrued at the end of the current year (8) (7)
+Amounts accrued at the end of the current year (59) (8)

-Balance at 31 st March (8) (7)
+Balance at 31 st March (59) (8)